Main Park Phone Numbers Not in Service

 North Access to the National Park

 Access to the grasslands and riparian corridors north of the dunes is possible via public roads.
-A map of the route to the Liberty Gate Trailhead on the north boundary of the park (.jpg file, 77 KB) is available.
-Please stay on public roads, and respect any private property.
-From the northern park boundary, you may hike on the historic Liberty Stage Road, or cross–country away from trails.
-You may also backpack into this area from the Liberty Gate or via the Sand Ramp Trail; ask at the Visitor Center for a free permit and details.
+Click "View Park Map" on the menu at left to see access from the north to the Liberty Gate backcountry access parking area.
+Please stay on public roads through the Baca Grande Subdivision, and respect any private property.
+From the Liberty Gate, you may hike on the historic Liberty Stage Road, or cross–country away from trails.
+You may also backpack into this area from the Liberty Gate or via the Sand Ramp Trail.
 Features of this area include: rolling shrublands and grasslands, large herds of elk, a crater that some geologists believe is meteoric, cottonwood–lined creeks, and stunning views of the Crestone Peaks.

 Privately Managed Grasslands Within the National Park

 The Nature Conservancy, in cooperation with Zapata Partners, manage historic Medano Ranch lands within park boundaries.
-About 2000 bison roam these grasslands as part of the natural grazing ecology.
+About 2000 bison roam these grasslands.
 Public access to Nature Conservancy lands is currently only available on bison tours or educational seminars.
 Call 719-378-2356 ext.1 or check their website for more information and prices.

 NPS Photo by Patrick Myers